Geming400/wraith-vault-custom-reward/README.md

 # Wraith vault custom reward

-This script will allow you to modify the request sent to the gd servers (when using the wraith vault) to modify the reward to your liking
+This script will allow you to modify the request sent to the gd servers (when using the wraith vault) to modify the reward to your liking.

 # Installation

 You'll need to download a tool known as [mitmproxy](https://mitmproxy.org/) and [python](https://www.python.org/) (at least version 3).

-This dosen't require any other dependencies! (todo: test this statement)
+This dosen't require any other dependencies ! (todo: test this statement)

 # How to use

 > [!NOTE]
-> Do note that for **EVERY** tried code tried in the wraith vault, this script will **ALWAYS** modify the request's response
+> Do note that for **EVERY** tried code tried in the wraith vault, this script will **ALWAYS** modify the request's response.

 ## Running the script